 Once attached to the cornea, the bacterium releases cytotoxins (MbxA cytotoxin) that damage the protective cells of the cornea and conjunctiva.
 This leads to eye irritation, redness, cloudiness, and, in severe cases, ulcer formation.
 Cases of pinkeye in calves are often more serious because young animals have weaker immunity.

-Other organisms, such as Mycoplasma bovoculi, Branhamella ovis, and viruses like IBR (Infectious Bovine Rhinotracheitis), can weaken the immune system and exacerbate the disease.
-But Moraxella bovis remains the primary and most important cause of the disease.
+Other organisms like Mycoplasma bovoculi, Branhamella ovis, and viruses such as IBR (Infectious Bovine Rhinotracheitis) can weaken the immune system and make things a whole lot worse.
+That said, Moraxella bovis is still the main culprit behind most cases of the disease.

 Predisposing Factors for Pink Eye in Cattle

-Dust and wind are also significant problems because they dry and irritate the eyes, leaving small scratches on the surface where bacteria can settle and grow.
-Constant exposure to bright sunlight can add stress to the eyes, weakening their natural defenses and increasing the likelihood of infection.
+Dust and wind cause their own set of problems by drying out and irritating the eyes, leaving tiny scratches on the surface where bacteria can easily settle in and grow.
+On top of that, constant exposure to bright sunlight puts extra stress on the eyes, wearing down their natural defenses and making cattle a lot more vulnerable to infection.

 Out in the pasture, tall grass, weeds, or rough hay can scratch a cow’s eye, allowing bacteria to enter.
 Conditions in housing also matter—dry air or strong ammonia can irritate the eyes and make cattle more susceptible to infection.